Cold compression therapy: Cold compression

 Cold compression is a combination of cryotherapy and static compression, commonly used for the treatment of pain and inflammation after acute injury or surgical procedures.

 Cryotherapy, the use of ice or cold in a therapeutic setting, has become one of the most common treatments in orthopedic medicine.
 The primary reason for using cryotherapy in acute injury management is to lower the temperature of the injured tissue, which reduces the tissue's metabolic rate and helps the tissue to survive the period following the injury.
 It is well documented that metabolic rate decreases by application of cryotherapy.

-A study done found that current literature on the use of cryotherapy on acute ankle sprains has insufficient evidence for the efficacy.
+A study found that current literature on the use of cryotherapy on acute ankle sprains has insufficient evidence for the efficacy.

 Static compression is often used in conjunction with cryotherapy for the care of acute injuries.
 To date, the primary reason for using compression is to increase external pressure on the tissue to prevent edema formation (swelling).
 This occurs by hindering fluid loss from the vessels in the injured area, making it more difficult for fluids to accumulate.
 Ice with compression is significantly colder than ice alone due to improved skin contact and increased tissue density caused by extended static compression.
 Tissue reaches its lowest temperature faster and the tissue maintains its cool even after treatment ends.

 Compression therapy has been used in deep venous thrombosis prevention, wound care, as well as managing edema.
 Literature suggests that compression therapy use for perioperative ankle fractures will be beneficial for edema reduction and therefore, will probably be beneficial for pain and ankle joint mobility as well.
 Post operative arthroscopic surgeries also shows significant recovery with cold compression.

 It has been studied following facial surgery where it has been found to decrease pain and swelling on day two or three.
 In athletes, cryotherapy has its greatest effect on recovery by using it within the first 24 hours of exercise or injury.
 Cryotherapy has also been shown that it can increase joint flexibility.
 It is unclear if it affects the risk of bruising.